psitpl/TF_decor/README.md

 ### Used dataset and sel_conv_reloc.py file
 Images of products from [this database](https://www.kaggle.com/olgabelitskaya/traditional-decor-patterns/data) were in .png extension and were mixed with images of patterns.
 Info about images was in `decor.csv` file (country, decor, type, file name), but there were some mistakes in column "type_label", so it was needed to use "type" column instead.
-`sel_conv_reloc.py` does all that things: selects images with products, converts them into a .jpg and puts them into a proper folder.
+`sel_conv_reloc.py` (located in tf_files) does all that things: selects images with products, converts them into a .jpg and puts them into a proper folder.

 Piotr Sowiński